-Any significant weaknesses that Internal Audit identifies in the control environment are reported to senior managers and Policy & Resources Committee (Audit & Budget Monitoring Sub-Committee since May 2011).
+Any significant weaknesses that Internal Audit identified in the control environment were reported to senior managers and to the Audit & Budget Monitoring Sub-Committee.
 A review of the effectiveness of the system of Internal Audit is undertaken each year and the outcome reported to Committee.

 As the Head of Internal Audit has not attained a full Consultative Committee of Accountancy Bodies (CCAB) qualification or a Chartered member of the Chartered Institute of Internal Auditors (CIIA) qualification, the Council is required in accordance with CIPFA's "The role of the head of internal audit in the public sector" to publicly state this in the Annual Governance Statement.
-The post holder does have over twelve years Internal Audit experience at manager level and holds the Association of Accounting Technicians qualification.
+The post holder does however have considerable Internal Audit experience at manager level and holds the Association of Accounting Technicians qualification.